 Global Chief Financial Officer, 7 Customer

-Madhu is the Global Chief Financial Officer at 7 Customer, a privately held technology solutions provider to large enterprises in the customer service industry.
+Madhu Ranganathan is the Global Chief Financial Officer at 7 Customer, a privately held technology solutions provider to large enterprises in the customer service industry.
 Madhu’s career in finance spans more than 25 years.
 She has a solid track record of strategic partnership with CEOs, developing and implementing business plans, revenue growth, business transformation, cash flow generation; raising debt & equity capital through public and private transactions; implementing enterprise resource planning (ERP) systems, global compliance; and building relationships with public and private markets.

 A chartered accountant with an MBA from University of Massachusetts, Madhu’s professional experience includes financial services, hardware, software and service companies – Liberty Mutual Financial Services, Pricewaterhouse, Backweb Technologies, Redback Networks with a successful sale to Ericsson, Rackable Systems, including a merger with Silicon Graphics.

-Merline is the head of operations for the EVP & Chief Technology Officer at Intuit.
-She is an international technology executive, business advisor and operations expert, having distinguished herself as a leader in fast growing sectors of cloud computing, mobile, online payments and commerce.
+Merline Saintil is the head of operations for the Executive Vice President and Chief Technology Officer at Intuit.
+She is an international technology executive, business advisor and operations expert, having distinguished herself as a leader in fast-growing sectors of cloud computing, mobile, online payments and commerce.
 In this role, she brings her wealth of experience to drive operational rigor, business operations and scale to Intuit’s business and technology efforts.

 CEO, Cindy Solomon